Aaron98990/ways-of-the-game/restarts.md

 Please note that Penalties (penalty shoot-out), covered in Law 10.3, are not a restart.
 But they are very similar to the penalty kick (Law 15) so penalties are covered here.

+Also, please note that the goalkeeper releasing the ball after possession with the hand/arms is not a restart as the ball remains in play.
+Read more in the [goalkeepers section](/goalkeeper).

 ### Stationary

 Othrt than dropped balls and throw-ins, the ball must be stationary when kicked.